-Here at The Sixer Sense, we have many writers on staff.
-In fact, we have the largest staff in the FanSided NBA Division.
-But guess what?
-There’s room for more!
+Here at The Sixer Sense, we have a group of dedicated staff writers that consistently pump out content.
+However, we are ALWAYS looking for more passionate ranks to join our ranks.
 It’s a great opportunity writing for FanSided.
 Here are some benefits of being a staff writer:

 National media exposure